Main applications of perforated acoustic panels

 As for the calculations relating to other sound absorbing linings, the acoustic performance simulations involving microperforated plates with the SILDIS® software can relate to multilayer acoustic structures combining porous media, surfacings and perforated plates (with thickness, size of the perforations and perforation rates variable on demand) for multi-factorial parametric studies .

 The results of simulations, with SILDIS® software, of the acoustic performance of micro-perforated panels compare favorably with measurements, including those reported - at the time of writing this article - in the most recent scientific publications (e.g. in the context of engineering studies, research and development works in the field of aeronautics and space).

-What can be expected from calculations for the acoustic dimensioning of panels with millimetric or sub-millimetric perforations for soundproofing with the SILDIS® software is thus a detailed and exhaustive consideration of the parameters influencing the acoustic performance of constructions in which they can be integrated for sound-absorbing linings as for silencers, also with the consideration of a grazing flow or of high sound levels :
+What can be expected from calculations for the acoustic dimensioning of panels with millimetric or sub-millimetric perforations for soundproofing with the SILDIS® software is thus a detailed and exhaustive consideration of the parameters influencing the acoustic performance of constructions in which they can be integrated for sound-absorbing linings as for silencers, also with the consideration (for circular drillings) of a grazing flow or of high sound levels :